dragouf/Stash-Reviewers-Chrome-Extension/README.md

     * Note: sticker are clickable to go directly to the corresponding pull request
 * Add a link to start a jenkin build in one click on the pull request details page
     * Note: you can add your hipchat username into the config panel of the extension to receive build notification
+* Add template button to PR editor
+* Check for new version
+* Settings
+    * user can choose features to enable/disable inside extension option
+    * user can choose to receive desktop notification only for comments on his PR, mention or answer.
+    * user can map a repository name to a specific name to match his remote name in git

 ### Installation

 #### Chrome
+you can find this extension on chrome webstore here: https://chrome.google.com/webstore/detail/bitbucket-server-extensio/hlagecmhpppmpfdifmigdglnhcpnohib

+OR from the code source of this repository:

 - clone this repository
-- search for &lt;your_stash_domain_here&gt; and replace with the correct stash url
 - Go to chrome settings->extensions (extension manager)
 - Check the "Developer Mode" checkbox
 - Click on "Load unpacked extension" button.
 - From there choose the extension/chrome/src folder of this repository.

-#### Firefox
+#### Firefox (webextensions)
-- download last .xpi according to version number
+- download last .xpi (according to version number) from extension/firefox/dist/
-- open .xpi file with a zip tool like 7zip and replace &lt;your_stash_domain_here&gt; in main.js with the correct stash url
 - go to extensions panel and click on the tools icon on the right next to the search field and select : Install add-on from file.
 - then browse extension/firefox/dist and select the xpi file.